-What this means is that, for every $ that the company invests in assets, it generates sales of 6.67.
-Higher is this figure, better is the management of the company.
-This is because ideally a company wants to maximize its returns for every investment it makes.
-If the investment made does not get translated to increase improvement in top-line, and thereby improvement in bottom-line, there is some problem with the decisions taken by management.
+This means that, for every $ that the company invests in assets, it generates sales of 6.67.
+Higher is this figure; the better is the management of the company.
+This is because, ideally, a company wants to maximize its returns for every investment it makes.
+If the investment made does not get translated to increase improvement in the top-line and thereby improve the bottom line, there is some problem with the decisions taken by management.

-Consider two companies X and Y, one with Asset Turnover Ratio of 6.67 and another with Asset Turnover Ratio of 3 respectively.
-Based on these numbers only, company X has made better investment decisions as compared to company Y.
+Consider two companies, X and Y, one with an Asset Turnover Ratio of 6.67 and another with an ATR of 3 respectively.
+Based on these numbers only, company X has made better investment decisions than company Y.

 Advantages of Asset Turnover Ratio

 One of the primitive ratios used to measure a company’s performance is the sales generated.
-Higher the sales better is the company.
+The higher the sales, the better is the company.
 But this may not give a true picture.
-Company X may have sales of 10 Millions and Y may have sales of 20 Millions.
+Company X may have sales of 10 Million, and Y may have sales of 20 Million.
 X may have invested 1 Million on assets, and hence its ATR is 10.
 Y may have invested 5 Million.
-So, it’s ATR is 4.
-Thus, although Y has double the sales, it still may not be as efficient as X because it’s investment fetches 4 times sales, whereas X’s investment fetches 10 times sales.
-Thus, ATR may give you a better view as compared to the sales figure.
+So, its ATR is 4.
+Thus, although Y has double the sales, it still may not be as efficient as X because its investment fetches 4 times sales, whereas X’s investment brings 10 times sales.
+Thus, ATR may give you a better view than the sales figure.

-Generally, it is observed that companies with low-profit margins have higher Asset Turnover Ratio.
-This is because low-margin companies tend to focus more on volume rather than per unit profit.
+Generally, it is observed that companies with low-profit margins have a higher Asset Turnover Ratio.
+This is because low-margin companies tend to focus more on volume rather than per-unit profit.
 Hence, they use their investments more rigorously.

 Disadvantages of Asset Turnover Ratio